 He studied under the world-renowned doctor of psychiatry, Karl Menninger, in Topeka, Kan., spent years in research at Yale University and made a trip around the world, researching public policies in different cultures on ethical issues in medicine.

-When he arrived at Edinboro University in 1969, he collaborated with the then University President to establish the Bioethics Institute.
+When he arrived at PennWest Edinboro in 1969, he collaborated with the then University President to establish the Bioethics Institute.
 Although no longer a cleric, Dr. Drane has never lost his passion for continuing his ministry in the area of bioethics.
 He traveled to Central and South America on behalf of the World Health Organization to monitor research being done on human subjects.

 In 2002, he was named one of the founders of the discipline of Bioethics at The International Bioethics Conference in Brasilia, Brazil.
 Dr. Drane has authored 20 books on bioethics and the conflicts and issues that can arise when medicine collides with ethical issues.
 This most famous text, “More Humane Medicine: A Liberal Catholic Bioethics,” received the Outstanding Book of the Year Award in 2004 from Independent Publishers.
 It was named “Best Health Book.”